publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptC/m__us_usc_t42_s247e.md

 >             “(B) The choice by an eligible patient of the option under clause (i) of subparagraph (A) may at any time be revoked by the patient, and the patient may instead choose the option under clause (ii) of such subparagraph.
 The choice by an eligible patient of the option under such clause (ii) is irrevocable.

 >             “(C) Payments under subparagraph (A)(ii) shall be made on a monthly basis, and shall be pro rated as applicable.
-In 1999 and each subsequent year, the monthly amount of such payments shall be increased by a percentage equal to any percentage increase taking effect under section 215(i) of the Social Security Act \[[section 415(i) of this title][/us/usc/t42/s415/i]\] (relating to a cost-of-living increase) for benefits under title II of such Act \[section 401 et seq. of this title\] (relating to Federal old-age, survivors, and disability insurance benefits).
+In 1999 and each subsequent year, the monthly amount of such payments shall be increased by a percentage equal to any percentage increase taking effect under section 215(i) of the Social Security Act \[[42 U.S.C.
+415(i)][/us/usc/t42/s415/i]\] (relating to a cost-of-living increase) for benefits under title II of such Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] (relating to Federal old-age, survivors, and disability insurance benefits).
 Any such percentage increase in monthly payments under subparagraph (A)(ii) shall take effect in the same month as the percentage increase under such section 215(i) takes effect.

 >             “(D)